 Money can feel completely irrelevant when you’re in a lot of physical pain or carrying a heavy emotional burden.
 I find it helpful to have non-money related goals that were cheap or inexpensive, but that helped me deal with the situation.

-For example, when I hurt my first hurt my back and couldn’t work, I would get up in the morning, have a shower and get dressed (a challenge in itself).
+For example, when I first hurt my back and couldn’t work, I would get up in the morning, have a shower and get dressed (a challenge in itself).
 Then I would go for a short walk before lunch.
 Achieving these things helped the physical pain, made me feel more positive, and didn’t cost me anything to maintain.

 goals have goal has been to use my lunchtime to take a relaxing walk.
 Being lazy is easy but it wouldn’t help me.
 I need the right balance of relaxation and exercise, and I know that walking and fresh air gives me an emotional boost too.